fitzpatri/github-markdown-generator/README.md

 ## Overview

 The GitHub Markdown Generator includes two Node.js scripts designed for different purposes: one to fetch files from a GitHub repository and generate a comprehensive Markdown document, and another to concatenate local Markdown files into a single document.
-These scripts are useful for documentation, code reviews, or archiving content.
+These scripts are useful for documentation, feeding AI, code reviews, or archiving content.

 ## Features